Tomorrow, and Tomorrow, and Tomorrow (novel): Awards and honors

 Tomorrow, and Tomorrow, and Tomorrow was a New York Times Best Seller, being listed on its 2022 Notable Books List, and an IndieBound best seller.
 In July 2022, it was a book club pick for Amerie and Barnes & Noble, as well as an Apple Books best seller for Fiction and Literature.
 It continued to be an Apple Books best seller in August and was also a Belletrist Book Club pick.
 Amazon named the novel the best book of 2022, as well as a Goodreads Choice Award winner in Fiction.
 Indigo and Kirkus also included Tomorrow in their lists of the best books of the year.
 It was the 2024 selection for Everybody Reads, Multnomah County Library, Oregon.
-It was ranked as #76 of the 100 best books of the 21st century by the New York Times in 2024.
+It was ranked as #76 of the 100 best books of the 21st century by The New York Times in 2024.

 Adaptation

-In 2021 even prior to its publication, Paramount Pictures and Temple Hill Entertainment purchased the film rights for Tomorrow, and Tomorrow, and Tomorrow for $2 million.
+In 2021, prior to its publication, Paramount Pictures and Temple Hill Entertainment purchased the film rights for Tomorrow, and Tomorrow, and Tomorrow for $2 million.
 The film will be produced by Marty Bowen, Wyck Godfrey, and Isaac Klausner, with Zevin writing the script and executive producing.
 In May 2024, Siân Heder was hired as the project's director.
+In March 2026, Daisy Edgar-Jones was cast as Sadie Green in the lead role.
+In June 2026, it was announced that the film would be released on November 12, 2027.
+A month later, Sean Kaufman and Sky Yang joined the cast with Kaufman as Marx Watanabe and Yang as Sam Masur.